Rich Bordi

-Richard Albert Bordi (born April 18, 1959) is a former Major League Baseball relief pitcher who played from 1980 to 1988.
+Richard Albert Bordi (born April 18, 1959) is an American former Major League Baseball relief pitcher who played from 1980 to 1988.
 He played for the Oakland Athletics, Seattle Mariners, Chicago Cubs, New York Yankees and Baltimore Orioles.
 Bordi threw and batted right-handed, was 6 ft 7 in tall, and weighed 220 lbs.
 He attended Fresno State University.
 He is currently a scout for the Cincinnati Reds.

 In 1977, he was drafted in the 5th round (119th overall) by the Minnesota Twins.
 He opted not to sign.
 In 1980, he was drafted by the Athletics in the 3rd round, 56th overall.

 In the same year, he was drafted he made his major league debut (July 16, 1980).
 He was 21 years old.
 In that game (and his lone game that season), he pitched 2 innings and gave up only one run.